prosperllc/Prosper-iOS-SDK/README.md

 ## Prosper Borrower SDK requirements
 The Prosper Borrower SDK supports iOS 7 or higher versions.
+The current version of the Borrower SDK was built using Xcode 7.0+.

 The SDK also uses the following frameworks/libraries:
  * AFNetworking